 - 4 Conclusion

 Causes of “Operation did not complete successfully because the file contains a virus” error

-Depending on the circumstances, the error notice could arise for a few different reasons.
+The error notice could arise for a few different reasons depending on the circumstances.

 All antivirus software has this problem; if a file’s code or behavior resembles that of known malware, Windows Defender may flag it as potentially harmful.

 The operation could not be completed because the file contained a virus.
 Usually, rogue users and deceptive links propagate files that look legitimate but contain malware.
 When this occurs, Windows Defender warns you after securing your PC.